 Good nutrition is important for all people irrespective of their HIV status.
 However, when you are living with HIV, sound nutrition is even more important than ever because the condition, as well as some of the medication used in treating it, has been known to change a person’s metabolism or impact the way in which the body processes the nutrients it receives.
 People living with HIV have to eat well enough so that their bodies can withstand these effects.
 When you are HIV positive, you are also more susceptible to loss of appetite, diarrhoea and vomiting resulting in loss of essential nutrients and in turn loss of body muscle commonly referred to as wasting.

 A healthy, balanced diet is one that contains food from all the basic food groups and limits daily intake of sugar, salt, alcohol and fats.

 The five major food groups

-- Protein – such as meat, dairy and legumes builds muscles and a strong immune system
+- Protein – such as meat, dairy and legumes build muscles and a strong immune system.

 - Carbohydrates – including starches and sugars found in fruits, vegetables and whole grains, give you energy.